Skip to Main Content

 • SciteAllows the user to ask a question and parses through scholarly articles to find answers to the prompt.
 All of the journals in there system can be found here.
 Scite has a Zotero integration.
 Scite requires a subscription but does have a 7-day free trial.

-• Research RabbitWorks to find resources by continuously citation mining resources after a text readable document is uploaded.
+• Research RabbitWorks to find resources by continuously citation mining resources through resource identifiers (such as a DOI, ISBN, Article Title, etc.).
+The resource information is primarily pulled from Semantic Scholar and OpenAlex, found here and here, but the full overview from Research Rabbit can be found here.
 Research Rabbit has a Zotero integration and is free.

 AI systems for library databases are on the horizon, including ProQuest, EBSCO AI, and Scopus AI.
 To ensure that they are working appropriately many librarians across the country are beta testing these AI systems.